 My Nikah by SKB Law

 As one of the leading family law firms for British Asians, we’re often asked what happens if a nikah is not legally registered.

 Because this is an issue that affects so many people, we’ve created the My Nikah by SKB Law series.
 Explore our collection of free guides, resources and video designed to help you better understand your rights.
 We continue to add more guides on a regular basis.

-In many cases, a simple deed or adding a clause to a Nikah Nama could have prevented months of arguments and solicitors’ fees.
+We hope our guides and articles can help you take steps to protect yourself.
+In many cases, a simple deed or adding a clause to a Nikah Nama could have avoided months of arguments or extra legal fees.